apluslms/grading-base/README.md

 * `set-error [msg]`

-    Set submission error state by writing `true` to `/feedback/error`.
+    Sets submission error state by writing `true` to `/feedback/submission-set-error`.
-    If `msg` is provided, then it is written as the reason to `/feedback/errors`.
+    If `msg` is provided, then it is written as the reason to `/feedback/grading-script-errors`.

 * [chpst](http://smarden.org/runit/chpst.8.html), [setuidgid](https://cr.yp.to/daemontools/setuidgid.html), [softlimit](https://cr.yp.to/daemontools/softlimit.html) and [setlock](https://cr.yp.to/daemontools/setlock.html)